 2. Focus on urgent and frequent expression of milk from birth.
 RCT evidence shows that in the context of prematurity, expressing within an hour of birth more than doubles yield up to the end of study at 3 weeks of age, and expressing 1-3 hours from birth increased any breastfeeding from 35% to 62% at discharge.

-3. Encourage mothers to target higher volumes than their baby needs in the first few weeks.
+3. Encourage families to target higher volumes than their baby needs in the first few weeks.
 In very preterm babies each 10ml/kg/day of mother's own milk that the baby receives at day 7 gives an odds ratio of 1.2 for exclusive human milk feeding at 36 weeks gestation.
 The Unicef Baby Friendly Initiative recommends aiming for at least 750ml in 24 hours by day 14, as this mimics the average intake of a term baby.
 Other authors recommend a target of 500ml as this is associated with increased breastfeeding at discharge.
 One study identified a volume of 407ml at day 7 and 518ml at 14 days as having the optimal sensitivity and specificity in predicting good milk yield at 42 days.

 5. Maximise family integrated care.
 Apart from other benefits like reduced length of stay, increased weight gain and decreased parental stress, family integrated care has been shown to improve breastfeeding rates at discharge, including increased amounts of breastmilk exposure at discharge.
 Family integrated care is when parents provide almost all aspects of their infants' care during admission, and are viewed as part of the multi-disciplinary team.